 - Reimbursements paid through payroll.

-The following expenses are reimbursable under JHU’s Gestational Surrogacy Program:
+The following expenses are reimbursable under JHU’s Adoption Assistance Plan:

-- Reasonable and customary public and private agency fees permitted or required under the law of the state having jurisdiction over the gestational surrogacy
+- Adoption fees – reasonable and customary public and private agency fees that are permitted or required under the law of the state or country having jurisdiction over the adoption;

 The following expenses, however, will not be eligible for reimbursement under the Plan: